Mufasa: The Lion King: Critical response

-On Review aggregator Rotten Tomatoes it has an approval rating of 56% based on 222 reviews.
+On Review aggregator Rotten Tomatoes it has an approval rating of 56% based on 222 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads: "Barry Jenkins' deft hand and Lin-Manuel Miranda's music go some way towards squaring the Circle of Life in Mufasa, but this fitfully soulful story is ill-served by its impersonal, photorealistic animation style."
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 51 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those polled by PostTrak gave it an 85% positive score.

-Several publications said the film's animation was an improvement over the 2019 Lion King remake.
+Several publications said the film's animation was an improvement over the 2019 remake.
 Matt Zoller Seitz of RogerEbert.com gave the film 3 1/2 stars out of four, writing it is a "technological step up" from the remake, in which it finds "new ways to make the creatures expressive and emotionally available to us while also somehow convincing us that they are indeed animals, whose every talon, whisker, and hair seems as real as imagery in a nature documentary."
 Maureen Lee Lenker for Entertainment Weekly wrote the animation was "more compelling than the stagnant energy of Favreau's The Lion King, but at times, it feels almost frenzied, as if Jenkins is desperate to prove he can do something interesting with the material."
 In a five-star review, The Timess Kevin Maher praised the film's ending as "a special effects extravaganza that's thankfully free from the incoherence that dogged Jon Favreau's Lion King remake in 2019.
 Jenkins instead keeps everything focused on the drama, the pain of broken fraternal bonds, and families destroyed and rebuilt."
 However, Bilge Ebiri of Vulture said Mufasa: The Lion King "looks impressive on a technical level, but it makes even less of an impression than its 2019 predecessor.
 Yes, it will surely make truckloads of money.
 Artistically speaking, it feels like an enormous wasted opportunity, especially given the talent involved." in The A.V.
 Club, Ignatiy Vishnevetsky called the film an improvement over the 2019 remake, though noted that "making Mufasa and Scar something other than blood relations is a retcon, though it at least explains why they have different accents."